nliven-android/Airports-Unit-Test/README.md

 ---------
 Eclipse:
 ---------
 1. Fork/download this project locally.
-This project only has the JAR Dependencies you need to run the tests.
+   **NOTE** This project only has the JAR Dependencies you need to run unit tests!!
    The test files themselves can be found in the 'test' folder in the Airports-App project itself.

-2. Follow the instructions here on how to create the Java Project and 'link' to the test java files: https://github.com/thecodepath/android_guides/wiki/Robolectric-Installation-for-Unit-Testing
+2. Follow the instructions here on how to create the Java Project and 'link' to the test java files: https://github.com/thecodepath/android_guides/wiki/Robolectric-Installation-for-Unit-Testing (To make things easier, you can create the 'Java Project' in Eclipse within the folder you created in Step #1 when you originally cloned it locally.)

 ---------------
 Android-Studio: